 As a matter of policy, Beinecke staff cannot recommend individual appraisers.
 Donors are encouraged to consult local directories, or websites through which appraisers may be found, such as those of the Southern New England Antiquarian Booksellers, the Antiquarian Booksellers’ Association of America, and the Antiquarian Booksellers’ Association.

-NOTE: during the Beinecke Library’s 2020 phased reopening no unsolicited gifts can be accepted; PLEASE DO NOT send books, manuscripts or other materials to the Library without consulting the appropriate curator or Lucy Mulroney, Associate Director of Collections, Research and Education: firstname.lastname@example.org.
+NOTE: the Beinecke Library is not currently accepting unsolicited gifts; PLEASE DO NOT send books, manuscripts or other materials to the Library without consulting the appropriate curator or Cheryl Beredo, Director of Collections, at firstname.lastname@example.org.

 All mail and packages containing gifts to the Beinecke Library or IRS Form 8283 must be addressed to the appropriate curator unless otherwise instructed.
 Please use the postal address or shipping address below as appropriate.